stevenfollis/azure-devops-refarch/Readme.md

 ### Steps

 The steps within a pipeline define which actions are done to the source code.
-These actions may be defined as custom scripts, or configured via pre-built tasks.
+These actions may be defined as custom scripts or configured via pre-built tasks.

 Script blocks are used to run shell code as a pipeline step.
 For small scripts it is fine to place these inline within the YAML.
 For larger scripts consider creating a `scripts` directory within the code repository and creating dedicated `.sh`, `.ps1`, etc. files.
 These files may then be called from the pipeline step without cluttering the pipeline file.